Published February 6, 2019 | Updated October 4, 2021

-A recent survey of more than 6,000 companies indicated that only 15% considered the implications of the financing beyond a single asset purchase.
+A survey of more than 6,000 companies indicated that only 15% considered the implications of the financing beyond a single asset purchase.
 And that’s a big problem.

 Companies often spend too much on these operating expenses because of a transactional approach to paying for equipment.
 This can lead to missing longer-term implications that could carry a big price tag.

 Better results might require new thinking.
 What if you looked at equipment finance as a strategy instead of a transaction?
 Here are four steps to help you think bigger: